-Today's power plant assemblies move down the line on monorails.
-Modern production methods, as on these Douglas DC-9 pods, demand fewer workmen and a higher level of technology. the major companies to retain the best of their trained and experienced employees.
-This also enabled the industry, of which Rohr had become an important unit, to rebuild their personnel around the nucleus they had retained.
-Progress in the development of civilian aircraft was rapid.
-New designs, the development of new metals, new manufacturing technology combined to change the type of qualifications sought in recruiting employees.
-The number of unskilled men required in various shop areas declined, and continues at a deing, cannot hope to go far in the aerospace industry, if he can get into it at all.
+In brief, the young man with only a desire to work-admirable as that may be-but with no special training, cannot hope to go far in the aerospace industry, if he can get into it at all.
 Nor is it enough, if he succeeds in getting on the payroll, to be content with the meager knowledge that enabled him to get a mediocre job.
 He must keep abreast of new methods and materials.
 Rohr, along with most other companies in the industry, offers training courses and opportunties for employees.
 To the extent that these courses are studied and mastered, to that degree does the new employee advance.

-The mastery of skills undreamed of 20 or 25 years ago are today's commonplace requirements in the aircraft and aerospace industry, and a high school diploma is about the minimum educational requirement enabling a young man to get a job.
+Today's power plant assemblies move down the line on monorails.
+Modern production methods, as on these Douglas DC-9 pods, demand fewer workmen and of 20 or 25 years ago are today's commonplace requirements in the aircraft and aerospace industry, and a high school diploma is about the minimum educational requirement enabling a young man to get a job.
 College or trade school training is a must in many areas.
 It is not enough that the applicant had training a few years ago but has not kept it up; he must continue to study and learn.

+The mastery of skills undreamed

 As an example, the spotwelder of today must have a good working knowledge of materials and processes.
 The laboratory technician must have either the education or training in, for instance, the use of cobalt as an inspection tool.
 A top tool designer, in addition to knowing the manufacturing processes in detail, is required to perform the stress analyses of his designs, and the engineer we seek will have a broad knowledge of the engineering disciplines in general and a specialty, such as dynamics, acoustics, or in fuel technology for the supersonic airplane.
 Today's milling machine operator, as another example, is expected to know feeds and speeds, gear ratios, and the approved methods for milling titanium, magnesium, and full-hard stainless steel - the so-called esoteric materials of even ten years ago.

 Where will Rohr find these trained men?
 From the colleges and universities, from the vocational or trade schools, and by continuing to lend its top technical personnel to these schools to instruct in modern manufacturing processes and techniques.

 So, while the days of Rosie the Riveter and the boy from the farm, with no previous training, are gone, the opportunities for reward and advancement in the aerospace industry still are here in even greater numbers than during those hectic war years.
 But they're not here for the high school "drop out," the lad who doesn't prepare himself.
 His kind is doomed to a life of mediocre jobs, if he is able to get one at all, because this is the age of skill and an eagerness to learn.
-This is an exciting, challenging, rapidly pro-gressing industry - for those who can progress with it.
+This is an exciting, challenging, rapidly progressing industry - for those who can progress with it.

 ADVANCED PRODUCTION TECHNIQUES AT ROHR